Come Wake Me Up: Content

-Critical reception
+Reception

 Billy Dukes of Taste of Country gave the song four and a half stars out of five, calling it "another fine example of how this trio continues to work at a level few country artists are aware of."
 It also received a favorable review from Matt Bjorke of Roughstock, who wrote that it "fits well with their classic ballads while also having a slightly different sonic landscape to the past songs along with a return to more of their classic harmonies on the choruses."
 Kevin John Coyne of Country Universe gave the song a B+, calling it "an incredible lyric and a nuanced vocal performance" and "the best composition that Rascal Flatts has tackled since 'I'm Movin' On'", although he criticized its production.

 Music video

 The music video was directed by Shaun Silva and premiered on August 10, 2012.
 Guitarist Joe Don Rooney acts as the video’s male protagonist, his first leading role in a video.
 A cameo from Rooney’s real-life wife, Tiffany Fallon, as his love interest gives the video a realistic angle.
 Two-time female street freestyle world champion Dena Sodano acted as Fallon’s stunt double during the motorcycle scenes.
 “So I had this story unfolding, this moment of — here’s a girl who really is just from a different world than what he’s from,” says video director Shaun Silva.
 “Joe Don’s character is doing all the things anybody would want to do for someone they love, but it threatens her identity, until one night after an argument, she removes a necklace like breaking free from his lavish grasp.
 Her decision to leave, and his to chase after her, only pushes her further towards her foreshadowed fate.”
+The video was nominated for Group Video of the Year at the 2013 CMT Music Awards.